deepstne/website/pages/creative.md

 We usually use a [grass block](https://minecraft.gamepedia.com/Grass_Block) from the game to identify the Creative server.

 ## Worlds
 We offer a total of eight different worlds for creativity.
-Each of them has their own purpose and intended use for our members to take advantage of their creative permissions.
+Each of them has their own purpose and intended use for our players to take advantage of their creative permissions.

 ### Sandbox
 "Sandbox" is the name we've given to our superflat, public testing world.
 If you're familiar with free-op style servers, this is our "flatlands" world for fun and unserious building.